gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AIPService/Import-AipServiceTpd.md

 ```

 ### -FriendlyName
-Specifies the friendly name of a trusted publishing domain (TPD) and the SLC key that you imported from AIP Service.
-If users run Office 2016 or Office 2013, specify the same **Friendly name** value that is set for the AIP Service cluster properties on the **Server Certificate** tab.
+Specifies the friendly name of a trusted publishing domain (TPD) and the SLC key that you imported from AD RMS.
+If users run Office 2016 or Office 2013, specify the same **Friendly name** value that is set for the AD RMS cluster properties on the **Server Certificate** tab.

 This parameter is optional.
 If you don't use it, the key identifier is used instead.